-- Your caregiver inserts a needle through your skin until the needle reaches your vein.
+- Your healthcare provider inserts a needle through your skin until the needle reaches your vein.
 A guide wire is used to help place the catheter in your vein.
 A catheter that contains or is coated with germ-killing medicine may be used to help prevent infection.
 The needle and guide wire are removed, and the catheter is left in the vein.
-Tell your caregivers if you have trouble breathing, pain, tingling or aching in your chest, ear or arm.
-Your caregiver can move the catheter to make this stop.
+Tell your healthcare providers if you have trouble breathing, pain, tingling or aching in your chest, ear or arm.
+Your healthcare provider can move the catheter to make this stop.

-- Caregivers will secure the catheter to your skin with tape or stitches.
+- Healthcare providers will secure the catheter to your skin with tape or stitches.
 They will place a new bandage over the catheter site to keep it clean and to help prevent infection.

 After the procedure:

 You may need to have a chest x-ray to make sure the catheter is in the right place.
 You will need to rest for a period of time.
-Do not get out of bed until caregivers say that it is okay.
+Do not get out of bed until healthcare providers say that it is okay.

 - The catheter may go into the wrong area or blood vessel during the procedure.
 Air or blood may get into the space around your lungs, causing heart or lung problems.
 You may get an infection where the catheter enters your body, or in your bloodstream.
 The catheter may break, bend, or move out of place, and not work.
 You may need to have the catheter removed, and a new one placed.